CalPIP Terms and Definitions

 Institutional use: Pesticide applications in or around property that serves the general public or private organizations.
-This includes buildings such as hospitals, schools, libraries, sports facilities, and office complexes.
+This use category includes buildings such as hospitals, schools, libraries, sports facilities, and office complexes.

 Label database: The purpose of this database is to collect and make available information concerning the registration of pesticide products in California.